FoxelSA/norama-suite/README.md

 ### Documentation

-Find more documentation on the [wiki](https://github.com/FoxelSA/norama-suite/wiki).
+A detailed documentation can be generated through doxygen.
+A more general documentation can be consulted on the [wiki](https://github.com/FoxelSA/norama-suite/wiki).

 ### Copyright